cloud8877-source/landing-page-builder/SETUP.md

 2. Go to Settings > API Keys
 3. Copy your API Secret Key
 4. Create a Collection and copy the Collection ID
-5. Add both to your .env file
+5. Add both to your `.env.local` file

 ## Step 6: Run Development Server